dhdavvie/ghreport/README.md

 ![License info](https://img.shields.io/github/license/mashape/apistatus.svg?style=flat-square)
 ================================================

 gh-report is a small command line tools that shows your daily activity on GitHub.
-It Works via GitHub API.
+It works via GitHub API.

 ## How to use